cedricdelpoux/gatsby-source-google-docs/README.md

 </details></p>

-`gatsby-source-google-docs` expose a script to generate them.
+`gatsby-source-google-docs` expose a script to generate it.

 -   Open a terminal at the root of your project
 -   Type the following command